 These are referred to as gTLD’s or generic top level domains, and there are ones like dot coach, dot guru and dot expert that may be appealing to life coaches struggling to find a relevant dot com.

-These can be really enticing on the surface and maybe they will be wise investments, but, and you knew a but was coming, even though Google has said it will treat them the same way as it does a dot com, too many of the new gTLD’s are being used for spammy purposes.
+These can be really enticing on the surface and maybe they will be wise investments, but even though Google has said it will treat them the same way as it does a dot com, too many of the new gTLD’s are being used for spammy purposes.

 You don’t want to be nailing your domain colors to the mast of a dot guru only to find you’re being looked down upon by search engines because so many other people using that gTLD are using it for nefarious purposes.